robtimus/json-object-mapper/README.md

 Set the `omitEmptyArrays` property of an `ObjectMapper` instance to `true` to omit JSON properties with empty array values.

 ### JSON Property order
 By default, JSON properties will have an undetermined order during serialization.
 A class can be annotated with `@JSONPropertyOrder` to create a specific order.
-It must be followed by one of the following:
+This annotation can be used in two ways:
-* `ALPHABETICAL` to use alphabetical ordering.
+* `@JSONPropertyOrder(alphabetical=true)` to use alphabetical ordering.
-* A comma separated list of *all* JSON properties (including inherited JSON properties), in the desired order.
+* `@JSONPropertyOrder(properties={"property1", "property2", ...})` to specify the desired order.
+Note that this list must include all JSON properties, including inherited JSON properties.

 Note that this property order does not include properties returned by methods annotated with `@JSONAnyGetter`.